 Check all of your Configuration and Connection settings.
 Make sure that all settings are correct, especially any access credentials, such as Project or App IDs, API Key & Secret, etc.

-If you don’t see any messages in the outbound Live Stream, then mParticle is not attempting to send any data to the output service.
+If there are no outgoing messages in the Live Stream, then mParticle is not attempting to send any data to the output service.
 Some possible reasons for this include:

 Not all outputs support every platform or accept every event type.
 The Directory shows a list of available platforms and supported event types for each output.
 Make sure the data you are trying to send is supported.